volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 You will need to first select the type of OLED you have from the `OLED Display Type` drop down.
 If you are not sure you can try selecting each type and clicking the `Save` button.

 If you have an I2C OLED display then you can check it is wired up correctly by clicking the `I2C Device Scan` button.
-This will return the addresses of any devices attached to any of the I2C buses.
+This will return the addresses of any devices attached to the I2C busses.
 If it finds a device then be sure to set the `I2C Address` and `I2C Bus` drop downs to match the finding.

-If you have other I2C devices connected then they will also be listed and it is not possible to tell which ones are displays.
-In this even, try setting the `I2C address` and `I2C Bus` drop downs and clicking the `Save` button for each device.
+If you have other I2C devices connected (that are not currently used by a driver) they will also be listed.
+It is not possible to tell which devices are displays, so if multiple devices appear in the scan, try setting the `I2C address`, `I2C Bus` drop downs and clicking the `Save` button for each device.
+Note: if you have HiFiBerry or similar DAC attached and it is working, it won't appear in the I2C scan because it's already in ue.

-### 5. Update already installed plugin
+### 5. Plugin Upgrade

 If you have the plugin installed and would like to update the it, please use the following commands: